thalesgroup-cert/Watcher/_sources/README.md.txt

 Follow these steps to get the required information:

-1. Choose your email provider (example: Gmail, Outlook...).
+1. Choose your email provider (example: Gmail, Outlook...)
 2. Go to the email provider’s settings and generate the **SMTP configuration**:
    - For **Gmail**, detailed instructions can be found in [Google's SMTP documentation](https://support.google.com/a/answer/176600?hl=en).
    - For **Outlook**, you can refer to the [Outlook SMTP documentation](https://support.microsoft.com/en-us/office/pop-imap-and-smtp-settings-for-outlook-com-d088b986-291d-42b8-9564-9c414e2aa040) for more information.